 What you’re listening out for is validation of the assumptions you’d made about why your target market would buy your product.
 Six is enough of a sample at this stage as anything above that tends to deliver a fair bit of repetition.
 You’ll get 80%-90% of the useful info you need from this small group.

 Now you’ve identified a market gap, a painful enough problem and a target persona, you have a solid foundation to build on.
 The next thing to consider is what you’re going to build to solve the problem.
-This will be the subject of Part 2 in the series of articles.
+This will be the subject of Part 2.